Skip to content

 Biopharmaceuticals, including vaccines, monoclonal antibodies, and cell-based therapies, are among the most sensitive pharmaceutical products.
 These drugs often require cold chain storage and transport, where they are exposed to freeze-thaw cycles that can compromise their stability and efficacy.
 Packaging plays a crucial role in mitigating the effects of these cycles, ensuring the integrity of the drug product.
 Freeze-thaw stability studies are essential for evaluating the performance of packaging under such conditions.

-This article explores the importance of freeze-thaw stability studies for biopharmaceutical packaging, key testing methodologies, challenges,
+This article explores the importance of freeze-thaw stability studies for biopharmaceutical packaging, key testing methodologies, challenges, and best practices for ensuring robust protection in extreme conditions.

 Why Freeze-Thaw Stability Studies Are Important